Mexico's costly Maya Train draws few passengers in its first six months of partial operation

 Admittedly, the rail line down the heavily traveled corridor linking Cancun and the resorts of Playa del Carmen and Tulum — an area known as the Riviera Maya — isn't finished yet, and only 17 trains are operating; three times as many may eventually be added.

-But critics say there is little hope that the Cancun-Tulum line will make the project profitable, because it doesn't run particularly near any of the resort towns it is supposed to serve.
+But critics say there is little evidence the Cancun-Tulum line will make the project profitable, because it doesn't run particularly near any of the resort towns it is supposed to serve.

 The Cancun-Tulum railway was originally supposed to run on an elevated line over the coastal highway, where most hotels are.
 But facing technical difficulties, the government changed the route by cutting a 68-mile (110-kilometer) swath through the jungle and moving the tracks about 4½ miles (7 kilometers) inland.